KLOU: Classic hits

 On April 29, 2010, the station rebranded as "Rewind 103.3", again as part of a naming trend, and with that branding only lasting just over a year.
-The station returned to the 2007 format and branding on May 31, 2011, with the station's focus turning towards an 80s focus surrounded by fewer late 70s hits and more music from the 90s transitioning into its playlist.
-The station carries rebroadcasts of American Top 40 with Casey Kasem from the 70s and 80s on the weekends; the station had been the outlet for the show in the same era in the past.
+The station returned to the "Oldies 103.3" branding on May 31, 2011, with the station's focus turning towards an 1980s focus surrounded by fewer late 1970s hits and more music from the 1990s transitioning into its playlist.

+KLOU carries rebroadcasts of American Top 40 with Casey Kasem from the 1970s and 1980s on the weekends; the station had been the outlet for the show in the same era in the past.

 HD Radio subchannels

 Unlike most of Clear Channel/iHeartMedia's FM radio stations, KLOU's HD Radio digital subchannel did not originally carry automated programming.
 Instead, the station, until 2009, aired a format called All Rams Radio, a year-round rebroadcast of complete St. Louis Rams games.
 During the offseason, games from as far back as the 1990s often aired on the subchannel.
 Even though iHeartMedia owns several flagship stations of NFL teams, St. Louis was the only market in which Clear Channel used this concept.
 It was also available through the station's app (the arrangement pre-dated the introduction of the iHeartRadio app), though live games were not included.
 The channel was wound down in 2009 after WXOS acquired the Rams radio rights.

-After the departure of the Rams, the HD2 subchannel carried a complementary automated 50s/60s format, then "The Breeze", an automated soft adult contemporary format.
+After the departure of the Rams, the HD2 subchannel carried a complementary automated 1950s/1960s format, then "The Breeze", an automated soft adult contemporary format.
 The HD2 subchannel was discontinued in the early 2020s to control the cost the station paid out in royalties due to cutbacks within iHeartMedia.